TanX4503/Template/README.md

 # Template

-# A template to get started on your website :)
+- Just a template to get started on your website :)

-# Disclaimer: I do not own any videos, images, links in this file, this document has been made just for entertainment and educational purposes and is not monetized